algosup/2024-2025-project-3-quickest-path-team-8/documents/functional_specifications/functional_specifications.md

 ### 3.3.
 Pathfinding Algorithm

 #### 3.3.1.
 Overview
 The pathfinding algorithm computes the shortest path between two landmarks and integrates with the REST API for seamless functionality.
-The algorithm is written in C++ and utilizes custom C++ objects for both input and output, which the REST API transforms into the correct JSON or XML format.
+The algorithm is written in C++ and communicates with the REST API transforming the output into the correct JSON or XML format.

 #### 3.3.2.
 Input Parameters